jbock-java/simple-component/README.md

 There is no `@Binds`, use a "static method binding" instead.

-There is no need for `@BindsInstance`, because any parameter of a `@Component.Factory` method is treated the same way.
+There is no need for `@BindsInstance`.
+Each parameter of a `@Component.Factory` method is treated as if it had that annotation.

 ### Do more with less